Arrenton/KingdomHeartsPlugin/README.md

 ### Features
-* Uses the health/mana bars from KH2 for the player
+* Uses the health/mana bars from KH2 for the player and also adds an EXP bar